 Ah, 2014 – the year the F-150 was on the cusp of its next big evolution.
 It’s like that awkward teenage phase – not quite the problem child, but not the star student either.

 The big news?
 The introduction of the 3.7L Ti-VCT V6 engine.
-This bad boy tried to strike a balance between “let’s haul a house” power and “maybe we should consider fuel efficiency” practicality.
+This wicked boy tried to strike a balance between “let’s haul a house” power and “maybe we should consider fuel efficiency” practicality.
 The result?
 13 mpg in the city and 26 mpg on the highway.
-Not terrible, but not exactly Prius territory either.
+Not awful, but not exactly Prius territory either.

 But it wasn’t all sunshine and rainbows.
-Some owners reported electrical gremlins, brake issues, and transmission quirks.
-Nothing significant, but enough to keep things interesting.
+Some owners reported electrical gremlins, brake problems, and transmission quirks.
+Nothing major, but enough to keep things interesting.

 The Worst Years: 2011, 2012, 2013